Updating to Java 16

 Environment Variables... button:

-JAVA_HOME variable on the bottom half and press
+bottom half of the window and press

 if the variable is not present, create a new variable with